charles-bernard/Quorum_DB/README.md

 And open the ```ìnitial_table.template.csv``` file

+This file is the primordial input from which Quorum_DB toolkit will populate all the different tables of the database and fetch all the sequences from the internet.
+If you want to enter your own entries, please respect meticulously the structure and the nomenclature of this template.

 ## Nota Bene

 Any .sql script present in this repository can be either executed via the shell: